TheDigitalCatOnline/blog_source/pelican/content/python-generators-from-iterators-to-cooperative-multitasking-3.markdown

 			yield 1
 ```

 An instance of this object exposes a `main()` method that, when called, returns a generator.
-This latter, at each call of its `next()` method simply returns `1`, freezing at the same time its execution just after the `yield` statement, still inside the infinite while loop.
+The latter, at each call of its `next()` method simply returns `1`, freezing at the same time its execution just after the `yield` statement, still inside the infinite while loop.

 The object can be directly tested